SafetyGraphics/SafetyGraphics.github.io/roadmap.md

 ## Group Objectives

-In general, we currently focused on 3 interconnected areas:
+In general, we are currently focused on 3 interconnected areas:

 1. Improve the safetyGraphics Platform
 2. Create new charts for safety monitoring